UMN Twin Cities Campus Reaches 51% Reduction in Greenhouse Gas Emissions

 51% Greenhouse Gas emissions reduction University of Minnesota

 The events of the past year have shown the risks of climate change to our planet, which will only continue unless sweeping change is made.
 Heat waves, floods, wildfires, and drought have plagued communities across Minnesota, the U.S., and the world.
 It’s more important than ever to take aggressive action to reduce emissions and make our communities more resilient to the impacts of climate change.
-The University is leading the way through our operations, research, teaching, and work with communities across the state and the world, and we have committed to actions big and small across campus in an effort to build a fully sustainable future
+The University is leading the way through our operations, research, teaching, and work with communities across the state and the world, and we have committed to actions big and small across campus in an effort to build a fully sustainable future.

 The University is leading by example by cutting its greenhouse gas emissions, and we are happy to announce that as of 2020, the Twin Cities campus has reached a 51% reduction in greenhouse gas emissions since 2008.
 This achievement comes one year ahead of the date for this milestone established in the campus’ 2011 climate action plan.
 Achieving this goal early would not have been possible without the hard work of staff across the University.
 "Staff in a variety of departments across the University made reaching this milestone a possibility with their commitment and consistent work to make the University more sustainable," says Bill Paulus, Associate Vice President of Facilities Management.
 "From Planning, Space, and Real Estate's campus planning efforts to Capital Project Management's B3 implementation to Energy Management's energy conservation program and every individual doing their part, the commitment to the University's path to carbon neutrality is evident across the board."